-Paying Family Members as an S-Corporation Owner
+Paying Family Members Through Your S-Corporation

-Advantages to Hiring your Spouse
+Hiring Your Spouse

-Advantages to Hiring your Parent
+Hiring Your Parent

-Advantages to Hiring your Children
+Hiring Your Children

-- A Decrease in Overall Family Income Taxes
+A Decrease in Overall Family Income Taxes

-- Various Savings of Employing your Child
+Various Savings of Employing your Child

-- ROTH IRA for your Children
+ROTH IRA for your Children

 Hiring and paying your children creates earned income for them, which means they qualify to contribute to a ROTH IRA.
 You can contribute the maximum amount each year, based on total income earned or $6,000, to your child’s account.
 While these contributions will not create a deductible business expense, they will allow you to help fund your child’s future.
 In addition to saving for retirement, they have the option of using the funds for education or the first-time purchase of a home.
 Contributions to a ROTH IRA will grow, tax-free, until your child is ready to retire.
 Someone who opens and funds a ROTH IRA at the age of 18 and contributes the maximum each year, could potentially have $1.74 million in their account when they are ready to retire at age 67.

-- Potential Complications to Employing your Children
+Potential Complications to Employing your Children

 The work your child performs must be bona-fide and age-appropriate.
 You cannot create “dummy” work to justify them being on the payroll.
 They must be paid a reasonable wage that would not be considered excessive for tax purposes.
 And the work must comply with the Federal Fair Labor Standards Act (FLSA) and state and local child labor laws.
 The FLSA provides guidelines for when and how long children can work and what types of tasks they can perform.